New York: at least two dead after plane-vehicle collision at LaGuardia Airport

 Authorities reported that an Air Canada regional jet collided with a fire truck on the runway after landing at New York's LaGuardia Airport Sunday night.
-The event left at least two dead.
+The event has left at least two dead.

-The information was confirmed by a source to Associated Press.
+The information was first confirmed by a source to the Associated Press.
 The person spoke on condition of anonymity because he was not authorized to comment on an ongoing investigation.
 In addition, the source explained that Port Authority workers riding on the fire truck were also injured.

 Politics